SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 | Labels       | \<none>         |
 | Annotations  | \<none>         |

+> You should see an empty redis-config key.

 **Data Section**
 | Key          | Value           |
 |--------------|-----------------|
 | redis-config | (empty)         |

-> **Note:** Ensure that the 'redis.conf' file path and 'volume mounts' in the Redis Pod manifest match your configuration.
+Ensure that the 'redis.conf' file path and 'volume mounts' in the Redis Pod manifest match your configuration.
 Any discrepancies might prevent Redis from loading the expected configuration.
 Double-check the 'example-redis-config.yaml' file and reapply it if necessary.

-## Step 5: Access the Redis CLI in the Pod
+### Step 5: Access the Redis CLI in the Pod
-To verify that the Redis configuration values are set to their defaults, access the Redis CLI within the running Redis Pod.
+To verify that the Redis configuration values are set to their defaults, access the Redis CLI within the running 'Redis Pod'.

-1. To verify the current Redis configuration, access the Redis CLI by running the following command:
+1. Access the Redis CLI by running the following command:

 **Terminal**
 ```shell